saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Learn to run a Cypress Test on Sauce Labs with a Docker container and on Virtual Machines (VMs)

-* Run Testrunner Toolkit Cypress Test through a Sauce Connect Tunnel
+* Run Testrunner Toolkit Cypress Test with your test code locally with Cypress